Phase behaviour of coarse-grained fluids: Simulation methods

-Since $n$DPD interactions are of a finite-range, thermodynamic properties require no long-range corrections and the only \emph{controllable} sources of systematic errors in the results are due to the finite timestep and the system size.
+Without the need to account for long-range effects, the only \emph{controllable} sources of systematic errors in the results are thus due to the finite timestep and the system size.
 Both factors were evaluated and in the simulations we used a dimensionless timestep of $0.005$.
-Due to the finite time step, the system temperature estimated from the ensemble averaged kinetic energy, increases quadratically from the thermostat temperature, typically by 0.1\% with the selected timestep.
-However, by extrapolating to infinitesimal limit the thermostat temperature is recovered.
-In the fluid part of $n$DPD phase diagram pressure is dominated by the kinetic contribution, and finite time steps lead therefore to a quadratic rise in pressure, amounted to a half percent increase near the critical point.
-To negate this effect we used the same timestep in all calculations.
+Due to the finite time step, the system temperature estimated from the ensemble-averaged kinetic energy increases quadratically from the thermostat temperature, typically by 0.1\% with the selected timestep.
+However, by extrapolating to an infinitesimal limit the thermostat temperature is recovered.
+In the fluid part of the $n$DPD phase diagram the pressure is dominated by the kinetic contribution, and finite time steps therefore lead to a quadratic rise in pressure, which amounted to an increase of one half percent near the critical point.
+To alleviate this effect we used the same timestep in all calculations, and for low-temperature coexistence simulations extrapolated pressure to zero timestep.
 With regard to the system size, we used between 8000 and 64000 particles depending on the estimated property to make the error due to system size of the order of statistical uncertainty in the results or even smaller.